rey/junior-front-end-developer-test/README.md

 # Instructions

-Fix this this web page!
-It should satisfy the following requirements:

-1. HTML 5 / CSS 3 compliant
-2. Fully responsive in that it looks sane in the following views:
-  - Desktop
-  - Tablet (portrait/landscape)
-  - Mobile (portrait/landscape)
+This is a web page about J Dilla, the legendary record producer.

+Your task is to clone the `junior-front-end-developer-test` repo and make it a web page worthy of Dilla's timeless beats.

+Your resulting page should take into account the following:

+1. There are many things wrong with the HTML.
+Fix the markup!
+2. There are many things wrong with the CSS.
+Fix the stylesheet!
+3. The page is not currently responsive.
+Make it so!

-3. Bonus points for the following:
+## Bonus points

-  - Use of Skeleton, Susy or other responsive frameworks
+1. Use of a responsive framework
-  - Use of custom typefaces
-  - Use of HAML/SASS
+2. Use of typeface libraries
-  - Refactoring SASS
-  - Making it look like something which doesn't hurt your eyes
+3. Improve the web page's usability

 # If going down the HAML/SASS route then here's how to get started

-1. `git clone` this repo
-2. `bundle install`
+1. `bundle install`
-3. `foreman start`
+2. `foreman start`